emmyjarz/contact-list-vue-laravel/README.md

 # Contact List

-Web Application to maintain a list of contacts which integrates with the google map api in order to show the location of each contact.
-The page allows for pagaination and the functions to, search, sort by first name, last name, email address, phone number and a popup modal to confirm before removing contact.
+Web Application to maintain a list of contacts, the page allows for pagaination and a popup modal to confirm before removing contact and confirm after adding and updating contact.

 ### Prerequisites
 - [Node.js](https://nodejs.org)